Vyral/base-template/_posts/2022-05-31-speaking-with-josh-of-joshs-sno-shack.md

 As of just the other day, we have seven locations open, another is opening in a few days, and two more should be open for the summer.
 We also have a couple of snow cone trucks that drive around to events, and we do about 100 events every month during the summer.
 We’re going all out right now.

-We love promoting our local business owners, and you’re giving back to the community by employing young kids who are still learning and growing. **What’s been the greatest joy as the boss and growing in your leadership with our youth?**
+We love promoting our local business owners, and you’re giving back to the community by employing young kids who are still learning and growing. **What’s been the greatest joy as a boss and a growing leader or our youth?**

 {% include pullquote.html %}